 Synchronize collected data with centralized ArcGIS Enterprise system.

-Build custom mapping apps that work anytime, anywhere using the ArcGIS Runtime SDK for .NET.
+Build custom mapping apps that work anytime, anywhere using the ArcGIS Maps SDK for .NET.

 During the growing season, inspectors are hired to perform field inspections, revisiting known sites and cataloging new ones.
 In the original system, each inspector had their own Excel spreadsheet that they would use to enter all inspection information from handwritten notes taken in the field.
 Points were collected using Esri's ArcPad and imported into ArcMap.
 Research for previous weed infestations on parcels was tedious having to search one massive Excel spreadsheet.
 At the end of each growing season, the director and assistant director went through each separate Excel spreadsheet and combined them into the master, along with all the point features collected into a single feature class.